dngphuu/House-price-predictor/README.md

 - If you modify the model or retrain, update `linear_regression_model.pkl` and `model_columns.pkl` accordingly.
 - Consider adding unit tests for `model.py` and a CI workflow for automatic checks.

-## License

-This project is provided as-is.
-See repository owner for licensing details.

-If you'd like, I can also add a short example script that demonstrates loading the model and printing `df.head()` correctly — tell me if you want that and I'll add it to the repo.